 The Courts have held that Central Government's policy is a material consideration that must be taken into account by the decision maker, as are relevant appeal decisions.
-The development plan consists of the Horsham District Planning Framework (adopted in November 2015), The Ruster Neighbourhood Plan (made in June 2021), The West Sussex Joint Minerals Local Plan (adopted in July 2018) (Partial Review March 2021)); and West Sussex Waste Local Plan (adopted in April 2014) A summary of the relevant planning policies is produced at Appendix A.
+The development plan consists of the Horsham District Planning Framework (adopted in i.
+Severe harm on Residential Amenity

+November 2015), The Ruser Neighbourhood Plan (made in June 2021), The West Sussex Joint Minerals Local Plan (adopted in July 2018) (Partial Review March 2021); and West Sussex Waste Local Plan (adopted in April 2014) A summary of the relevant planning policies is produced at Appendix A.